 - Perfume Pagoda

 - Vietnamese Women’s Museum

 - Imperial Citadel of Thang Long

 Where to stay in Hanoi

 In our opinion, the Old Quarter and Hoan Kiem Lake are the best places to stay in Hanoi.
-They’re central so you can walk to all of the main attractions, the areas are full of bustling Hanoi city life atmosphere and they’re not too touristy, as with most places in Hanoi.
-As with almost everywhere in Vietnam, hotels are very cheap compared to the west and your currency goes a long way.
-Location is everything but a nice hotel to relax and wake up in can make a great difference to your holiday too!
+They’re central so you can walk to all of the main attractions, the areas are full of bustling Hanoi city life atmosphere and aren’t too touristic.
+Hotels are very cheap compared to the west and your currency goes a long way.
+Location is everything but a nice hotel to relax in can make a great difference to your holiday too!

 Hoan Kiem Lake accommodation

-In addition to the beautiful lake and Japanese Bridge, Hoan Kiem Lake is the hotspot for luxury and boutique hotels and features some of the best in the city, including the infamous Sofitel Grand Metropole Hotel.
+In addition to the beautiful lake and Japanese Bridge, Hoan Kiem Lake is the hot-spot for luxury and boutique hotels.
+It features some of the best in the city, including the infamous Sofitel Grand Metropole Hotel.
 Hotels are colonial in design and have a touch of class.
 We’d recommend the Silk Path Boutique Hotel in particular for its excellent location and welcoming colonial design.
 Hoan Kiem Lake is a quieter part of the city on an evening.

 Old Quarter accommodation

-The Old Quarter is one of the busiest and loudest areas of the city, but this also means that you get to immerse yourself deep into Hanoi city life and experience the wonders of the city.
+The Old Quarter is one of the busiest and loudest areas of the city, but this also means that you get to immerse yourself deep into Hanoi city life and experience the wonders of the streets.
 You’ll find lots of hostels adjoined onto bars and restaurants, hidden back alley guest houses and apartments to rent for all budgets.
-You’re in a central location for the night market and the more cultural and historical attractions and the bar and restaurant scene are vibrant throughout the week.
+You’re in a central location for the night market!